Guillermo-Hidalgo-Gadea/Seminar-TrackingAnimalBehavior/_sources/ProjectIdeas.md

 ## Group Projects

 **The hopeful Handlers**
-Bewegungsanalyse Katze (...oder vielleicht auch etwas anderes)
+Detecting hand movements and different grips during typing, waving and playing music instruments

 **The cheeky Cheetahs**
-?
+Kinematic analysis of running cheetahs during active attack and 'other' running

 **The picky Pigeons**
-Compare Tracking Performance with different labels in Pigeons
+Compare tracking performance and accuracy of DLC models trained with different labels in Pigeons

 **Pigeon: same same, but different**
-Compare Tracking Performance with different labels in Pigeons
+Compare tracking performance and accuracy of DLC models trained with different labels in Pigeons

 **The hugging Humans**
-something with humans or something more general
+something with humans or something more general, hugging?